fabacab/CTF/2017/BSidesSF/web/Zumbo/README.md

     app.run(host="0.0.0.0")
 ```

 It's apparent that there are no opportunities to insert our own code after the line with `flag3` here since there are no places where this code block uses any user-supplied input.
-Therefore, our only remaining option is to see if we can execute code on the remote server, i.e., if we can find a [remote code execution (RCE)](https://en.wikipedia.org/wiki/Arbitrary_code_execution) vulnerability.
-To do this, we need to again re-examine the source code, this time looking for any and all places where we can supply input to the program to influence its behavior during execution.
+Therefore, we must explore our remaining option and see if we can execute arbitrary code on the remote server.
+That is, find a [remote code execution (RCE)](https://en.wikipedia.org/wiki/Arbitrary_code_execution) vulnerability.
+To do this, we need to again re-examine the source code, this time looking for any and all places where we can supply input to the program to influence its behavior as it runs.

-This program is relatively small.
+Thankfully, this program is relatively small.
 The only place where user-supplied input is accepted is the URL.
 The relevant code block is this one:

 ```py
 @app.route('/<path:page>')